Mircho/mpdweb/README.md

 # Client side

 For the client I wrote a single page app with Knockout JS <https://knockoutjs.com/> and bootstrap for the page structure

+The client is communicating over HTTP with the server and mpd status updates are pushed to the client over a websocket